Jeffwang87/Two_Streams_Project/README.md

 ```
 Nick wrote:
 dataset_video_converter.py
-spatial_stream_gpu.py: modified original code from paper to add functionality, allow for resuming training model, modified implementation to pytorch 1.10.1, and work with HAA500 dataset
+spatial_stream_gpu.py: modified original code from paper to add functionality, allow for resuming training model, modified implementation to pytorch 1.10.1, and compatability with the HAA500 dataset
 ```
 ```
 Jeff wrote: